EGoverde/Mvvm.Nucleus.Maui/README.md

 - Currently Shell is the only supported navigation type, but groundworks have been laid for a 'modeless' implementation.
 - Currently Shell is automatically setup as the MainPage without any customization options for a startup flow.
 - There is limited support for 'modal' presentation in Shell, this logic might be removed in favor of a modeless-specific implementation.
-- The implementation for `IDestructible` as logic to clean up Views and ViewModels is not yet in place.
 - Limited logic for passing events from a page to its children is there, but a more complete concept would be nice.
 - More complete documentation, especially in the form of XML comments in the code.